bigai-nlco/belief-context-graph/README.md

 - **Model calls.** The number of model calls (assistant turns) a task has made so far.
 Moving right means progressing deeper into the task horizon.
 The full-horizon figure shows the overall trend, while the accompanying zoomed-in figure focuses on the first 20 calls to make the early-phase behavior and crossover easier to see.
 - **Mean cumulative tokens per task.** Tokens summed from the first call up to and including call *k*, then averaged over all 1,200 trajectories in that mode.

-## **Core capabilities:**

-- **Belief Extraction:** Segment trajectories, extract structured beliefs that counts for agent reasoning and link them into a connected graph
-- **Deterministic Confidence:** Auditable posterior confidence computed from `initial_confidence`, `evidence_confidence`, and relation-derived `factor_confidence`; source reliability and stance quality set the prior, while relation weights and activation thresholds propagate support or contradiction deterministically
-- **Evidence Provenance:** Every belief carries exact-offset source references back to the originating conversation turn
-- **Temporal Awareness:** Run-based lifecycle with sessions and timestamps — know when each belief was formed and how it evolved
-- **Relation Linking:** Forward and backward relationship edges between beliefs, forming a casual decision graph/trace.

 ## Quick Start